 I truly see this as a ministry and as a God-given assignment.
 It really excites me.
 Every initiative, every idea, every vision has to start somewhere and with someone.
 Why not me?
 Why not now?

-Relationships with students fuel Cavanaugh-Favors' passion for her work.
+Relationships with students fuel Cavanaugh-Goggans' passion for her work.